guyb25/EventPlanner/readme.md

 owns the event.

 **Request:**
-* sessionId: string
+* sessionId: String
 * eventId: Long
-* name: string (optional - will override existing event name)
+* name: String (optional - will override existing event name)
-* description: string (optional - will override existing event description)
+* description: String (optional - will override existing event description)
-* location: string (optional - will override existing event description)
+* location: String (optional - will override existing event description)
-* time: string, format: YYYY-MM-DDThh:mm:ss (optional - will override existing event time)
+* time: String, format: YYYY-MM-DDThh:mm:ss (optional - will override existing event time)
-* participants: List<string> (optional - will override current participant list)
+* participants: List<String> (optional - will override current participant list)

 **Responses:**
 * 200 OK
 * 401 UNAUTHORIZED: Invalid session
 * 401 UNAUTHORIZED: Unauthorized (if the session doesn't belong to the event owner)

+<br></br>
 > **POST /events/retrieve/specific**

 **Description:** retrieves the information about a specific event.
 Can only be done if the user owns or is a participant of the event.

 **Request:**
-* sessionId: string
+* sessionId: String
 * eventId: Long

 **Responses:**